Park Stream

 More on the River Kennet

-Rising west of Avebury from Swallowhead Springs near Silbury Hill, the Kennet flows 45 miles east through Wiltshire and Berkshire — through Marlborough, into Berkshire at Hungerford where the Kennet…
+Rising from Swallowhead Springs near Silbury Hill in Wiltshire, the River Kennet is a chalk stream of 45 miles, flowing east through Marlborough and into Berkshire at Hungerford, where the Kennet and…

 FishingBeats is an independent guide with no affiliation to the fisheries we list.
 Listings are editorial and unpaid, and are not supplied or approved by the fishery.
 See our listings policy.
 Listing details are compiled by FishingBeats and may change or contain mistakes.
 Some services, such as tuition, ghillies, or accommodation, may only apply to certain packages and not to standard day tickets.
 Always confirm pricing, access, and what is included directly with the beat before you book.
 Spotted something wrong?
 Email hello@fishingbeats.com and we will correct it.